glosa/glosa-disqus-import/README.md

 ![step 1](media/1.jpg)

-2) Enter the Disqus Administrative panel.
+2) Enter to Community.

 ![step 2](media/2.jpg)

-3) Enter the Disqus Administrative panel.
+3) Click in Export.

 ![step 3](media/3.jpg)

+You will receive an email with all the compressed comments.

 ## Usage